 The new business unit is a transversal area that interacts with all key areas of the company.
-Among its goals is driving the entire company to continue with the work that was done in 2023, focused especially on implementing the different tools of the ENGIE Group in Chile and deepening data management and digitalization.
+Among its goals is driving the entire company to continue with the work that was done in 2023, focused especially on implementing the different tools of the ENGIE Group in Chile and deepening personal data management and digitalization.

 Of note among the activities being coordinated for the Balancing Strategy are:

-- Optimizing the business margins. - Managing the assets of ENGIE ENERGÍA Chile to improve results. - Optimizing the procurement of fuels and assuring their logistics. - Supporting a balancing of the company's portfolio in the aim of reducing its carbon emissions. - Monitoring and reducing the risks through innovative hedging strategies and state-of-the-art commercial actions. - Being a driving force behind the main regulatory debates on the market. - Supporting decarbonization by our customers (the mining industry in particular).
+- Optimizing the business margins. - Managing the assets of ENGIE ENERGÍA Chile to improve results. - Optimizing the procurement of fuels and assuring their logistics. - Supporting a balancing of the company's portfolio in the aim of achieving low carbon emissions. - Monitoring and reducing the risks through innovative hedging strategies and state-of-the-art commercial actions. - Being a driving force behind the main regulatory debates on the market. - Supporting decarbonization by our customers (the mining industry in particular).

-3.1.4 PROPOSALS FOR THE SECTOR'S SUSTAINABILITY
+3.1.4 SECTOR PROPOSAL FOR SECTOR'S SUSTAINBILITY

-Our strategic goal of becoming Carbon Neutral by 2045 entails driving an Energy Transition in Chile that is affordable and reliable, and to do that, it is indispensable for the grid's security to be strengthened.
+Our strategic goal of achieving Net Zero Carbon by 2045 entails driving an Energy Transition in Chile that is affordable and reliable, and to do that, it is indispensable for the grid's security to be strengthened.
 To that end, we have designed proposals that we have made available to the authorities and actors in the industry to make sustainability more systemically robust.